boulderrinnlab/CLASS_2020/analysis/01_consensus_peaks/consensus_peak_set.md

 consensus_peaks <- consensus_peaks[num_peaks_df$num_peaks > num_peaks_threshold]
 ```

 Since this captures the majority of DPBs and still provides a reasonable number of peaks to work with, we chose a cutoff of 250 peaks.
-This results in losing the following proteins: ARNT BCLAF1 COPS2 CSDE1 DNMT1 eGFP-ETS2 FOXA1 KAT8 KDM4B MCM2 MCM5 MCM7 NCOA1 NCOA2 NCOA4 NR0B1 NR3C1 NUFIP1 PYGO2 THRA TRIM25 TRIP13 XRCC3 YBX1 YBX3 ZBTB8A ZC3H8 ZNF318 ZNF830
+This corresponds to a cutoff at the 15.3th percentil and results in losing the following proteins: ARNT BCLAF1 COPS2 CSDE1 DNMT1 eGFP-ETS2 FOXA1 KAT8 KDM4B MCM2 MCM5 MCM7 NCOA1 NCOA2 NCOA4 NR0B1 NR3C1 NUFIP1 PYGO2 THRA TRIM25 TRIP13 XRCC3 YBX1 YBX3 ZBTB8A ZC3H8 ZNF318 ZNF830

 ``` r
 # Export the peak lists.